 - Tags: History Museum, Family And Kids

-About Museum Of Vancouver, Vancouver
+Museum Of Vancouver - Review

 The Museum of Vancouver was established in the late 19th century and is the oldest museum in the city.
 The museum showcases exhibits that portray the past, present and the possible future of Vancouver.
 The permanent exhibition is the highlight with artefacts that date back to the early 19th century all the way to the 1970’s.